Anglo-Saxon charters: Historical significance

 Charters have provided fundamental source material for understanding Anglo-Saxon England that complements the Anglo-Saxon Chronicle and other literary sources.
 They are often used by historians as sources for the history of Anglo-Saxon England.
 It was frequently kings who gave land in charters.
 By seeing what land was awarded, it is possible to see the extent of a king's control and how he exercised his power.
 In 846, Æthelwulf of Wessex granted land in Devon by charter, perhaps dividing the spoils from this recently conquered territory among his men.

+It is possible to use charters to reconstruct models of ownership and land administration.
+For example, they provide an important basis for the discussion of early medieval Fenland.
+Some scholars employ charters to analyse Roman infrastructure and the relationship of early medieval inhabitants of Britain to the Roman past.
+The way these documents use Roman remains in and outside of boundary clauses can tell us a lot about how the past was understood and constructed.

 Charters give lists of persons that attested the document and so it is possible to see who was present at the king's court.
 The very detailed diplomas drafted by the scribe known as "Æthelstan A" show that several Welsh kings, including Hywel Dda, attended the court of Æthelstan in the late 920s and the 930s.
 A person's absence from court can be equally revealing: Wulfstan I, Archbishop of York from 931 to 956, failed to attest any royal charters between 936 and 941, during which time the Battle of Brunanburh was fought between Æthelstan and an alliance of the Hiberno-Norse king of Dublin, Olaf Guthfrithson and the Scottish king, Constantine.
-Wulfstan was rather independently-minded and his absence from the West Saxon court can be linked with possible participation at Brunanburh and his later activity as a kind of kingmaker in York.
+Wulfstan was rather independently-minded, and his absence from the West Saxon court can be linked with possible participation at Brunanburh and his later activity as a kind of kingmaker in York.
 It is also possible to trace a man's career at court through his position in the witness list, as in the case of Eadric Streona at the court of Æthelred 'the Unready' in the early 11th century.

 Burdens that were due by landowners to the king, such as providing soldiers, resources and man-power, were sometimes relieved in charters.
 This gives historians the opportunity to examine aspects of Anglo-Saxon society.

 Published charters

 A joint committee of the British Academy and the Royal Historical Society was set up in 1966 to oversee a definitive edition of the entire corpus of Anglo-Saxon charters.
 The edition is to be published in approximately thirty volumes.
-The late Professor Nicholas Brooks was chairman of the committee in charge; he has been replaced by Professor Simon Keynes.
+The late Professor Nicholas Brooks was chairman of the committee in charge; he has been succeeded by Professor Simon Keynes.
 The following volumes have been published.: